ffvoigt/minimal-mistakes-playground/_pages/faq.md

 ## General questions

+### Who is the mesoSPIM project for?
+* You are looking for a versatile imaging platform for cleared tissue that can be tailored to your needs.
+* Research groups and imaging facilities with experience in building and supporting custom microscopes.

+### What are ideal imaging applications for a mesoSPIM?
+* Screening of large numbers of samples for clearing & labeling quality.
+* Visualization of sparse cell populations or other structures (blood vessels, plaques) in whole cleared organs.

+### What are the mesoSPIM instruments less well suited for?
+* Imaging live samples (this is the domain of classical light-sheet microscopes)
+* High-resolution (<1 µm pixelsize) scans with large number of tiles across whole mouse brains (this is better done using light-sheet instruments not based on a zoom macroscopes such as the Zeiss Z.1., the COLM)

 ### What are the unique features of a mesoSPIM?
 The mesoSPIM is a combination of the following features:
 * large travel range (52 x 52 x 102 mm in a mesoSPIM Version 5) which can accomodate a